Sustainable Development Goals

-Let’s study and work in a new way – sustainably!
+Let’s study and work sustainably!

 - Let’s save electricity, heat and water.
 Turn off unnecessary electrical appliances.
 Reduce the brightness of the computer screen.
-Dress according to the season.

 - Let’s reduce paper consumption.
 Print only the most necessary documents and on both sides of the sheet.
 Let’s use recycled printing paper.